hdShang/arxiv-daily/docs/cs-RO/2025-09-05/papers/250904836v1-commet-a-system-for-human-induced-conflicts-in-mobile-manipulation-o.md

 ---
 layout: default
-title: COMMET: A System for Human-Induced Conflicts in Mobile Manipulation of Everyday Tasks
+title: "COMMET: A System for Human-Induced Conflicts in Mobile Manipulation of Everyday Tasks"
 ---

 # COMMET: A System for Human-Induced Conflicts in Mobile Manipulation of Everyday Tasks